 In 2019, working with a wide range of stakeholders, we will take a clear-eyed look at the Pledge and determine what improvements should be made.
 We will analyze the Pledge in light of how the education ecosystem has evolved, what we’ve learned, and the 125 state laws that have been passed since the Pledge was created.
 We will determine what revisions would make the Student Privacy Pledge more clear and useful for students, parents, educators, policymakers, and companies that provide tech that helps students learn.

 We cannot do this alone.
 FPF will work with school leaders, teachers, students, parents, legislators, and privacy and education policy experts to add protections to the Pledge.
 We will seek input from Pledge signatories and other stakeholders.
 We are opening the Pledge for public comment today and will review public input through September 15, 2019.
-We seek to finalize the Student Privacy Pledge 2020 by January 2020.
+We seek to finalize the Student Privacy Pledge 2020 in early 2020.

 We look forward to building on the success of the Student Privacy Pledge and are excited to kick off this ambitious and impactful project.

 As we go through this process, stakeholders are encouraged to continue applying to the existing Pledge; FPF will work with signatories after Pledge 2020 is finalized to move them to the new Pledge, a process that we expect to take until 2021.